Why Capitalism will go the way of Communism

 By the way, wampum, or shell money, is worthless as a medium of exchange when: there is no place to redeem it; its valuation is entirely inconsistent; there are no posted prices; and because of its omnipresence, it is inherently without any value.
 Shell money was just a way of Colonials to say that Indians easily embraced the ways of White man’s token exchange economics (especially the White’s land steals).
 The only reason that the First Settlers did not prevail over the European invaders, was because the latter had guns.

 Money is fast becoming, especially for the wealthier, a formality, and a means to ration against the underclass, or even against the middle class.
 It establishes a gate keeping function to goods and services that is open for those possessing the lion’s share of engraved, green paper; and closed for those locked out by bloodline.

 A prime purpose for our race ultimately should be achieving true economic equality.
 A better economic regime would give every employed man and woman a pro-rated piece of the pie — that is, the Earth’s resources — simply because they cohabitate with the rest of humanity.
 To not allow those consistently and gainfully employed to have what they would need or like gives rise to life-long material deprivation.

 At some point in this planet’s technological arc, we will have the productive capacity to make a Garden of Eden on Earth, but engraved green paper will still stand in the way.
-As product availability become unrestricted, and the rendering of green paper insignificant, it is foreseeable for money to no longer be a means to decide goods distribution, and to who gets what.
+As product availability become unrestricted, and the rendering of green paper pointless, it is foreseeable for money to no longer be a means to decide goods distribution, and to who gets what.